Ray Harford: Success as assistant manager

 While Harford was assistant manager of Blackburn, he helped Kenny Dalglish in the club's quest for success.
 In 1992, the club won promotion to the new Premier League via the promotion playoffs.
-In the new Premier League in 1993, Blackburn finished fourth thanks to a side made up of mostly new players like £3.3 million record signing striker Alan Shearer, who scored 16 league goals before a serious injury sustained just before the turn of the new year ruled him out for the rest of the season.
-Blackburn in fact topped the league at several stages that season, but it was eventually won by Manchester United.
+In the new Premier League in 1993, Blackburn finished fourth thanks to a side made up of mostly new players like £3.3 million record-signing striker Alan Shearer, who scored 16 league goals before a serious injury sustained just before the turn of the new year ruled him out for the rest of the season.
+Blackburn topped the league at several stages that season, but Manchester United eventually finished as champions.

-The following season Blackburn finished runners-up to double winners Manchester United, but a consolation for the disappointment came in the form of a UEFA Cup place.
-For much of the season it had looked certain that the league title would be remaining at Old Trafford, but an erratic run of form by United in March meant that Blackburn drew level on points in early April (kept off the top only on goal difference) but in the end United surged to the title.
+The following season, Blackburn finished runners-up to double winners Manchester United.
+Still, a consolation for the disappointment came in the form of a UEFA Cup place.
+For much of the season, it had looked certain that the league title would remain at Old Trafford.
+Still, an erratic run of form by United in March meant that Blackburn drew level on points in early April (kept off the top only on goal difference), but in the end, United surged to the title.

 In 1994–95, Blackburn suffered early exits from the UEFA Cup, FA Cup and League Cup but their league form was excellent.
-On the final day of the season, they lost 2–1 to Dalglish's old club Liverpool but their nearest rivals Manchester United were unable to beat West Ham United and the English league championship went to Blackburn Rovers for the first time since 1914.
-It was also the first time in Harford's career than he had been associated with a title winning side.
+On the final day of the season, they lost 2–1 to Dalglish's old club Liverpool, but their nearest rivals, Manchester United, were unable to beat West Ham United and the English league championship went to Blackburn Rovers for the first time since 1914.
+It was also the first time in Harford's career that he had been associated with a title-winning side.

-A month after the title success, Kenny Dalglish was promoted to the position of Director of football and the board made an offer to Harford to fill the manager's seat.
-On arriving at Ewood Park he had vowed never to make a fourth move from the position of assistant manager to manager but went back on his word and accepted the offer.
+A month after the title success, Kenny Dalglish was promoted to Director of football, and the board offered Harford to fill the manager's seat.
+On arriving at Ewood Park, he had vowed never to make a fourth move from assistant manager to manager but went back on his word and accepted the offer.